TeoBouvard/nephelae/README.md

 **How do I install it ?**
-Clone the repo and run [`install.sh`](install.sh).
-You should define `$MESO_NH` environment variable for this to work, referencing the Meso_NH.nc file.
+Clone the repo, cd into it and `make install`.
+You can get all the `make` targets by simply running `make help`.

 **How do I run it ?**
-Once installed (make sure to check the prerequisites), you can launch the server by running [`runserver.sh`](runserver.sh).
+Once installed (make sure to check the prerequisites), you can launch the server by running [`make runserver`].
 You can then open a web browser (chrome or chromium preferably) and go to [localhost:8000](http://localhost:8000).
 As the server broadcasts on the whole network, you can use this interface from every computer on the network, by changing `localhost` to the server's IP address in the URL.

 **How does it work ?**